Sazareame/Tetris/README.md

 `s` for accelarating
 **NOTE that arrow keys are not supported.
 Perhaps it will be fixed sometimes in the future**

 *Thanks for playing (or testing) this tiny game.
 It is currently a half-completed programme, I shall progressively perfect it.*

+#### PS
+I chose to monitor keyboard input via console e.g. `/dev/tty` on Linux and `_kbhit()` on Win, insomuch, you will not be able to play it in Git bash etc. ...